drainage solutions

 Correct Slope:

-– Minimum Slope: A minimum slope of 1% to 2% away from buildings and other structures is recommended.
-This means for every 10 feet, the ground should drop 1 to 2 inches.
+- Minimum Slope: It is best to have a slope of at least 1% to 2% away from buildings and other structures.
+This means that the ground should drop 1 to 2 inches for every 10 feet.

-– Prevent Pooling: Proper slope prevents water from pooling around your foundation, reducing the risk of water damage and basement flooding.
+- Prevent Pooling: The right slope keeps water from pooling around your foundation, which lowers the chance of water damage and flooding in the basement.

 Grading Steps:

-– Evaluate Current Landscape: Assess the existing slope of your yard to identify areas that need adjustment.
+- Evaluate Current Landscape: Check the slope of your yard to find places that need to be changed.

-– Add Soil: Use fill dirt to build up low areas and create a gentle slope away from structures.
+- Add Soil: Use fill dirt to fill in low spots and make a gentle slope away from buildings.

-Properly graded yards effectively manage rainwater, reducing the risk of water damage and maintaining a healthy lawn.
+Properly graded yards keep rainwater from pooling, which lowers the risk of water damage and keeps the lawn healthy.

 Using Permeable Pavements